discord-net/Discord.Net/docs/guides/getting_started/installing.md

 ### Installing on Unsupported WebSocket Platform

-For older system such as Windows 7 or earlier that do not natively support WebSocket, you may encounter
+For an older operating system such as Windows 7 or earlier that does not natively support WebSocket, you may encounter
 @System.PlatformNotSupportedException upon connection.

 You may resolve this by either targeting .NET Core 2.1 or later, or